sjb-ch1mp/RailroadInk/admin/H-originality.md

-We declare that the work we have submitted for Stage H of this assignment and all stages before it is entirely our own work, with the following documented exceptions:
+We declare that the work we have submitted for Stage G of this assignment and all stages before it is entirely our own work, with the following documented exceptions:

-* The idea of using <...> to make the game run faster came from a discussion with <...> (noted in source code comments)

-* The code in class <...> is based on a solution we found when researching the problem (URL provided in source code comments)

-* ....

-Signed: Mary Jones (u2345678), Bob Smith (u3456789), and Sue Black (u0123456)
+* A field in the class ScoreCalculator is referred to as 'Network Values', which was taken from the Official Rulebook of Railroad Ink Deep Blue Edition (Hjalmar Hach & Lorenzo Silva).
+* Assistance with using StackPane in Task 4 taken from a reply to the post ['Insert text at the center of a image']((https://stackoverflow.com/questions/18165662/insert-text-at-the-center-of-a-image)) on StackOverflow by user [Crferreira](https://stackoverflow.com/users/1050679/crferreira).

+Signed: Thoraya Al-Sabti (u6136358), Samuel Brookes (u5380100), Baohong Tan (u6126217)